rpldy/react-uploady/packages/ui/uploady/README.md

 ### useBatchAddListener (event hook)

-Called when new batch is added.
+Called when a new batch is added.

 > This event is _[cancellable](../../uploader/README.md#cancellable-events)_